puchen8229/EMPBOOTSTRP/README.md

 ## Example 2

 In this example, we demonstrate bootstrapping in a cointegrated VAR model.
-We utilize the CIVARData and CIVARest functions from the MRCIGVAR package for the data generating process (DGP) and estimation function, respectively.
+We utilize the CIVARData and CIVARest functions from MRCIGVAR package for the data generating process (DGP) and estimation function, respectively.
 In the prp function, we test a parameter restriction: